 Research has shown that rheumatoid arthritis patients who test positive for anti-CCP could potentially experience a more aggressive set of symptoms.
 Frequent flare-ups and limited remission periods can be expected in anti-CCP positive rheumatoid arthritis patients.
 A seropositive result could mean an overall more severe disease course than rheumatoid arthritis patients who don’t test positive for anti-CCP, or are classified as seronegative.

-Anti-CCP positive rheumatoid arthritis patients generally receive the optimal and most aggressive treatment options available including taking disease-modifying antirheumatic drugs (DMARDs).
+Anti-CCP positive rheumatoid arthritis patients generally receive the optimal and most aggressive treatment options available including taking disease-modifying antirheumatic drugs (DMARDs), and anti-inflammatory home remedies shown to work and provide relief.

 A positive outlook depends on early detection of symptoms followed by a diagnosis.
 The earlier someone can be diagnosed with anti-CCP positive rheumatoid arthritis the sooner targeted treatment can begin.
 Early detection can help patients to maintain their quality of life and prevent the severe progression of rheumatoid arthritis symptoms.